sakaiproject/sakai/sections/xdocs/README.txt

 	Data loading
 		The sections tool expects the framework to provide the "course context".
-		Since the sections tool is not intended to manage course offerings, it can not create new course contexts.
+		Since the sections tool is not intended to manage courses, it can not create new course contexts.
 Therefore, we need to bootstrap course information so when the app starts, it can find its course context.